Aaryaman-147/northstar/README.md

 ---

-## 📖 Overview
-Organizations relying on manual or fragmented goal-tracking methods struggle with alignment, visibility, and accountability.
-Spreadsheets create blind spots, managers cannot monitor real-time progress, and employees lack clarity on how their work connects to the bigger picture.

-**Northstar** is a structured, digital Goal Setting & Tracking Portal that eliminates these pain points.
-It supports the full lifecycle of employee goals—from AI-assisted creation and manager approvals to quarterly check-ins and executive analytics—while remaining intuitive, reliable, and entirely audit-ready.

----

 ## 📖 The Problem
 Organizations relying on manual or fragmented goal-tracking methods struggle with alignment, visibility, and accountability.
 Spreadsheets create blind spots, managers cannot monitor real-time progress, and employees lack clarity on how their work connects to the bigger picture.

 ## 🚀 The Solution: Northstar
-Northstar is a structured, digital Goal Setting & Tracking Portal that eliminates these pain points.
+**Northstar** is a structured, digital Goal Setting & Tracking Portal that eliminates these pain points.
 It supports the full lifecycle of employee goals—from AI-assisted creation and manager approvals to quarterly check-ins and executive analytics—while remaining intuitive, reliable, and entirely audit-ready.

 ### ✨ Key Features (PRD Compliant)
 * **Role-Based Access Control:** Distinct workflows for Employees, Managers (L1), and Admin/HR.